PROJECT OBJECTIVES

 Acknowledging mail transfer and receiving between origin and destination facilities

-Responsive desktop and mobile app for creating container IDs, container labels and record container type and weight.
+Responsive web app for desktop and mobile for creating container IDs, container labels and record container type and weight in the system.

 Business Value: